LucJosin/lucasjosino.com/src/content/blog/astro-class-rename.md

 ---
 slug: 'how-to-hash-class-names-in-astro-using-astro-rename-integration'
 title: 'How to hash class names in Astro using astro-rename integration'
-description: 'Learn how to use the astro-rename integration to hash all CSS class names from your Astro project'
+description: 'Learn how to use the astro-rename integration to hash all CSS class names from your Astro project.'
 image:
   src: 'https://astro.build/og/social.jpg'
   position: 'left'